ADJUSTABLE RISING RATE FUEL PRESSURE REGULATOR

 Roger

-REGULATE FUEL PRESSURE
+REGULATES FUEL PRESSURE

-Fuel pressure is key for all EFIs.
+Precise Fuel pressure is key for all EFIs.
 Outside of the newest systems which adjust timing and even the cooling fan with their 'puters, most EFI have only one tool to do their bidding...that is the the control of the duration the injectors are open.
-The ECU responds to each set of inputs by opening the injectors for a pre-determined period (the fuel map.
-If duration is the only control, fuel pressure must be a given and it must be high enough to create a very fine spray through the injectors.
-The regulator maintains the pre-determined pressure and returns any fuel unnecessary to that task back to the fuel tank.
+The ECU responds to each set of inputs by opening the injectors for a pre-determined period (according to the fuel map).
+If duration is the only control, fuel pressure must be a given.
+The regulator is be used to maintain the precise pressure require and then returns any fuel unnecessary to that task back to the fuel tank.

 RISING RATE